 "I remember one of the girls (who abducted her) talking, who I knew because she hadn't got a mask on, she used to be a neighbour of ours, her and her sister were there.

-"They kept trying to calm us down, because they knew us and they knew us by name."'No part to play'
+"They kept trying to calm us down, because they knew us and they knew us by name."